catvec/linux-install/salt/base/_states/README.md

 - `aurpkg`: Manages AUR packages from the Arch Linux auxiliary package repository
   - `check_installed(name: str, pkgs: Optional[List[str]])`: Checks the specified package(s) are installed
   - `installed(name: str, pkgs: Optional[List[str]])`: Ensures the specified package(s)s are installed
+- `makepkg`: Build and install Arch Linux packages from PKGBUILD files
+  - `installed(name: str, source: Optional[str], install_deps: bool, check: bool, **file_args)`: Build and install a package from a PKGBUILD with support for salt:// URIs and Jinja templating
 - `user_service`: Manages services run in a user's session
   - `enabled(name: str, user: str, start: bool)`: Enables a service for a user, if `start` given then the service is also started
   - `disabled(name: str, user: str, stop: bool)`: Disables a service for a user, if `stop` is given the service is also stopped